sailscastshq/docs.sailscasts.com/docs/klean-ui/installation.md

 The CLI is a delivery tool.
 The installed component does not import a Klean runtime, and the application owns the copied file.

+Registry items may include prerequisites and more than one source file.
+For example, `npx klean-ui add field` installs Field, Label, Input, Textarea, and their small framework-native context as one transaction.

 ## Conventional paths

 For a Boring Stack application, the framework determines the file—not a prompt: